-California Subclass: All persons in California who enrolled in one of the doctoral programs at Grand Canyon University on or after August 1, 2017.
+Florida Subclass: All persons in Florida who enrolled in one of the doctoral programs at Grand Canyon University and paid for one or more "continuation courses" on or after June 13, 2020.

-West Virginia Subclass: All persons in California who enrolled in one of the doctoral programs at Grand Canyon University on or after August 1, 2017.
+West Virginia Subclass: All persons in California who enrolled in one of the doctoral programs at Grand Canyon University and paid for one or more "continuation courses" on or after June 13, 2020.

-The Nationwide Class, California Subclass, and West Virginia Subclass are all referred to as the "Class" or the "Classes."
+The Nationwide Class, California Subclass, Florida Subclass, and West Virginia Subclass are all referred to as the "Class" or the "Classes."
 Members of each of the Classes are referred to, collectively, as "Class Members."

-- 135. Excluded from the Class are (1) GCE and GCU employees; (2) the judicial officers and the Court staff assigned to this case and their immediate family members. - 136.
-Plaintiffs reserve the right to modify or amend the Class definition, as appropriate, during the course of this litigation. - 137.
-This action has been brought and may properly be maintained on behalf of the Class proposed herein under the criteria of Rule 23 of the Federal Rules of Civil Procedure. - 138.
-Numerosity Federal Rule of Civil Procedure 23(a)(1).
+177. Excluded from the Class are (1) GCE and GCU employees; (2) the judicial officers and the Court staff assigned to this case and their immediate family members.

+178. Plaintiffs reserve the right to modify or amend the Class definition, as appropriate, during the course of this litigation.

+179. This action has been brought and may properly be maintained on behalf of the Class proposed herein under the criteria of Rule 23 of the Federal Rules of Civil Procedure.

+180. Numerosity - Federal Rule of Civil Procedure 23(a)(1).
 Class Members are so numerous and geographically dispersed that individual joinder of all Class Members is impracticable.
-While the precise number of Class members is presently unknown, ED data indicates that there are more than 7,000 Class members.
-The identities of the Class Members-and the members of each Class-may be ascertained from books and records accessible to GCE and GCU.
+While the precise number of Class Members is presently unknown, ED data indicates that there are more than 7,000 Class Members.
+The identities of the Class Members- and the members of each Class-may be ascertained from books and records accessible to GCE and GCU.

-139. Commonality and Predominance - Federal Rule of Civil Procedure 23(a)(2) and 23(b)(3).
-This action involves common questions of law and fact, which predominate over any questions affecting individual Class members, including, without limitation:
+181. Commonality and Predominance - Federal Rule of Civil Procedure 23(a)(2) and 23(b)(3).
+This action involves common questions of law and fact, which predominate over any questions affecting individual Class Members, including, without limitation:

-- a. whether GCE devised a fraud scheme to obtain money by means of false or fraudulent representations to prospective GCU students about the true cost of GCU's doctoral programs and the actual number of credits needed to graduate; - b. whether GCE knowingly executed this fraud scheme; - whether for purposes of executing this fraud scheme, GCE transmitted or caused to be transmitted any writings, signs, or signals by wire in interstate commerce; - d. whether for purposes of executing this fraud scheme, GCE placed or caused to be placed any matter or thing to be delivered by mail; - e. whether GCE conducted this fraud scheme leveraging its control over GCU as the RICO enterprise; - f. whether GCE invested income from its fraud scheme to acquire an interest in Gazelle University for the purpose of establishing a RICO enterprise under the guise of a new, non-profit GCU in 2018; - g. whether GCE violated section 1962(a) and 1962(c) of RICO; - h. whether GCE's conduct in connection with its fraud scheme violated California consumer protection statutes; - i. whether GCE's conduct in connection with its fraud scheme violated the West Virginia Consumer Fraud Statute; - j. whether Plaintiffs and the Class have been harmed as a result of GCE's fraud scheme; and - k. whether Plaintiffs and the Class are entitled to equitable or injunctive relief, including but not limited to prohibiting GCE from engaging in the same type of fraudulent misrepresentations as alleged here, pursuant to 18 U.S.C. § 1964(a).
+1 a. whether GCE devised a fraud scheme to obtain money by means of false or 2 fraudulent representations to prospective GCU students about the true cost 3 of GCU's doctoral programs and the actual number of credits needed to 4 graduate; 5 b. whether GCE knowingly executed this fraud scheme; 6 c. whether for purposes of executing this fraud scheme, GCE transmitted or 7 caused to be transmitted any writings, signs, or signals by wire in interstate 8 commerce; 9 d. whether for purposes of executing this fraud scheme, GCE placed or caused 10 to be placed any matter or thing to be delivered by mail; 11 e. whether GCE conducted this fraud scheme leveraging its control over GCU 12 as the RICO enterprise; 13 f. whether GCE invested income from its fraud scheme to acquire an interest 14 in Gazelle University for the purpose of establishing a RICO enterprise 15 under the guise of a new, non-profit GCU in 2018; 16 g. whether GCE violated section 1962(a) and 1962(c) of RICO; 17 h. whether GCE's conduct in connection with its fraud scheme violated 18 California consumer protection statutes; 19 i. whether GCE's conduct in connection with its fraud scheme violated the 20 Florida DUTPA; 21 j. whether GCE's conduct in connection with its fraud scheme violated the 22 West Virginia Consumer Fraud Statute; 23 k. whether Plaintiffs and the Class have been harmed as a result of GCE's fraud 24 scheme; and 25 1. whether Plaintiffs and the Class are entitled to equitable or injunctive relief, 26 including but not limited to prohibiting GCE from engaging in the same type 27 28 38 CLASS ACTION FIRST AMENDED COMPLAINT of fraudulent misrepresentations as alleged here, pursuant to 18 U.S.C. § 1964(a).